m3nin0-labs/twdtwr/README.md

 ## Usage

-The `twdtwr` package simplifies the application of TWDTW analysis to pairs of time-series data.
-The main function provided by the package is `twdtw`, which compares two time-series datasets based on their temporal dynamics.
+The `twdtwr` package simplifies the application of TWDTW analysis:

 ``` r
 library(twdtwr)